0xNoi/CTF-Writeups/2018/NeverLAN CTF 2018/How much can you throw on a Caesar salad?/README.md

 ```
 But these didnt work

-After then research in google about Caesar I found his latin name
+After then research in google about Caesar I found his latin script
 ![](https://raw.githubusercontent.com/ozancetin/CTF-Writeups/master/2018/NeverLAN%20CTF%202018/How%20much%20can%20you%20throw%20on%20a%20Caesar%20salad%3F/7.png)

 CAIVS IVLIVS CAESAR